 Royalty Exchange verifies each asset with both its current owner and the organization responsible for collecting and dispersing the royalties it generates.
 For further information, please refer to our terms and conditions.

 WHAT ARE “CLOSING COSTS”?

 Royalty Exchange has invested heavily in creating a standard set of documents to use for royalty transactions.
 Unfortunately, we deal with many organizations that pay royalties and each has its own sets of ever-changing forms, rules and regulations regarding rights assignments.
-This necessitates that some listings carry a “Document Fee”, which covers both costs for the basic legal forms and our time to process and confirm that each assignment is completed correctly.
+This necessitates that some listings carry a “Transaction Fee”, which covers both costs for the basic legal forms and our time to process and confirm that each assignment is completed correctly.
 The fee scales according to the price of the auction in order to both cover the complexity of larger transactions and spread costs across all transactions.

 If you have any further questions, feel free to Contact Us and ask!